Simon-Cao909/Spectra-Analyzer/README.md

    2. ctrl + u - Saves the continuum for ONLY this pixel.
 Will override any current save
    3. ctrl + shift + u - Saves the continuum for ALL pixels
    4. Arrow keys - These allow you to navigate your region.
 For instance, using the up arrow key will rerun the function with (x_pixel, y_pixel + 1)

+IF THE KEY BINDS TO YOUR OPERATING SYSTEM ARE DIFFERENT, PLEASE LET ME KNOW BY SENDING AN EMAIL TO simon.cao909@gmail.com.
+FEEL FREE TO CHANGE THE SOURCE CODE KEY BINDS YOURSELF AS WELL FOUND IN FUNCTIONS onkey() AND onclick() IN THE fit_spline() AND fit_poly() METHODS.

 You can export the continuum you created using the .export_continuum() method.
 So you do not have to go through all of this again, you can use the exported file and use the set_continuum() method to automatically put it in.
 You can also use methods export_anchor_points() (exports it to a csv file with col1 = x_pixel, col2 = y_pixel, col3 = anch_p1, col4 = anch_p2, ...), set_anchor_points() (dictionary in the format {(x_pixel, y_pixel): [anch_p1, anch_p2...]}, export_weights(), and set_weights() (array the same shape as the flux) to edit your continuum later.